 tags, enabling standard import

-syntax for NPM packages directly in browser code.
+syntax for NPM packages in browser code.

 dohball_manifest.json